Arthmoor/SmaugFUSS/README.md

 SmaugFUSS is an ongoing project to find and eliminate as many bugs in the Smaug MUD codebase as possible, while also modernizing and updating the code where needed.

+More information about the project is available at https://smaugmuds.afkmods.com/

 ## Development Environment

 A linux or BSD based system with the GCC compiler installed with G++ support.
 This should be the default for any standard GCC install these days.